sampo50/nhl_db/README.md

 erd.png
 architecture.png

-yaml
-Kopioi koodi

 ---

-## Why This Project Matters

-This project demonstrates:

-- End-to-end data engineering workflow
-- Warehouse modeling discipline
-- Python ETL design
-- SQL constraint design
-- Analytics-ready thinking
-- Sports analytics domain expertise

-It is designed as a **production-style analytical warehouse**, not a toy dataset.

----

 ## Limitations

 - No orchestration layer yet
 - No incremental change detection for facts
 - No automated data quality framework
+- No spatial data ingested
+- No seasons before 2025-26

 These are intentionally left as future extensions.